intermernet/docker-magento/README.md

 Run the image:

-    docker run -d -t -i -h "host.name" -p 22 -p 80 docker-magento

-To force which ports get NATed you can use something like (SSH on Docker host 2222 and HTTP on Docker host 80):

     docker run -d -t -i -h "host.name" -p 2222:22 -p 80:80 docker-magento

+This will force the ports to be NATed as SSH on Docker host port 2222 and HTTP on Docker host port 80. *This will fail if a web server is already running on port 80 on the Docker host*.

 You should then be able to connect to the HTTP port and configure Magento.
 Use username `root` and the password recorded earlier to connect to the `magento` database.